vijay8672/AI-DRIVEN-FRAUDGUARD-ADVANCED-FRAUD-DETECTION-SYSTEM/README.md

 ---

-## Model Tracking with MLflow
+## Model Tracking with MLflow:

-**MLflow** was used for tracking the performance of the trained models and managing the model lifecycle.
-Each model training run, hyperparameter setting, and evaluation metric were logged into MLflow for easy comparison and reproducibility.
-By using MLflow, we ensured that the model’s training process was transparent, and we could track the impact of hyperparameters on performance.
+  - Used MLflow to track the performance and lifecycle of the models.
+  - Logged each training run, hyperparameter settings, and evaluation metrics.
+  - Enabled easy comparison and reproducibility of models.
+  - Ensured transparency in the model’s training process.
+  - Allowed monitoring of how hyperparameters impacted the model's performance.

 ---